Optimal Thresholds for Monotone Non-Boolean Functions: Proof of Theorem

-\begin{remark} Theorem \ref{thm:main} is sharp up to multiplicative constants.
-Ben-Or and Linial \cite{Ben-OrLinial1990} constructed the tribes function that showed the $O(\log n/n)$ bound on influences presented by Kahn, Kalai, and Linial \cite{KKL} is sharp.
-We present a variant of the tribes function $f \colon [q]^n \to [q]$ such that
+We remark that Theorem \ref{thm:main} is sharp up to multiplicative constants.
+Ben-Or and Linial \cite{Ben-OrLinial1990} constructed the tribes function that showed that the $O(\log n/n)$ bound on influences presented by Kahn, Kalai, and Linial \cite{KKL} is sharp.
+We present a generalized tribes function.
+Fix $q \geq 2$, and let